hot-squid/Fantasy-Premier-League/README.md

 Additionally, it contains optimisation models to support team selection, which can be accessed, downloaded and edited.

-For any assistance please contact: t.burnand@ucl.ac.uk
+For any assistance please contact: thomas.burnand@outlook.com

 ### **Details of code**